dumbestprogrammer/IntelliJ-AI-Analyzer-Plugin/README.md

 <br>

 For now, this serves as a demonstration of my ability to build a full-fledged IntelliJ plugin that integrates LLMs for advanced static analysis.
 If you're interested in learning more, feel free to reach out!
+-->

+## What's Included in This Repository
+- High-level architecture and design explanations.
+- Sample code snippets for key components.
+- Insights into integrating LLMs with IntelliJ plugins.

 <br>